CoreumFoundation/coreum/docs/cli-env.md

 # CLI environment setup

-This doc describes the command to set up the cored environment depends on the type of the network you want to use.
+This doc describes the command to set up the cored environment depending on the type of the network you want to use.

 # Network variables